 - 1. NCLEX-RN first time pass rate will be 80% or higher. - 2.
 NCLEX-RN pass rate within one year will be 80% or higher. - 3.
 Completion rates for Pre-licensure BSN will be 70% within 3 years after enrollment in NURS 3550. - 4.
-70% of graduates will be employed at graduation. - 5.
-Alumni satisfaction based on Skyfactor[TM] (formerly known as EBI) annual report is statistically higher or equal to Select 6, Carnegie Class, and All Institutions.
+Employment 70% or higher at time of program completion or within 12 months. - 5.
+Alumni satisfaction based on Benchworks by Elentra (Formerly Skyfactor) Survey annual report is statistically higher or equal to Select 6, Carnegie Class, and All Institutions.